Imogen Willis: Storylines

 Imogen returns to Erinsborough to help run Toadie's law practice, while he is in the United States.
 She learns from Chloe Brennan (April Rose Pengilly) that Piper is casually dating Terese's former boyfriend Leo Tanaka (Tim Kano), and she demands that Piper tell Terese or she will.
 Imogen meets with Finn Kelly and tells him he needs some legal advice, after learning that he has retrograde amnesia and is unable to recall the many crimes he has committed.
 When Imogen overhears that Finn has agreed to transfer to another hospital, she tells him to stay in Erinsborough and agrees to take him on as client.
 Imogen keeps it a secret, but Piper soon discovers that she is representing Finn and publicly confronts her.
 Imogen tells Piper that she is just treading water and is unhappy with herself, which prompts Piper to leave Erinsborough.
 Sheila Canning (Colette Mann), whose granddaughter is one of Finn's victims, makes it clear that she is not pleased that Imogen representing Finn, and upon learning that Finn might change his plea, she throws a drink in Imogen's lap.
 Imogen later finds a pig's head left for her on her car bonnet, and learns that Sheila put it there.
 She makes an official complaint to the police in the hope that they charge Sheila.
 Finn receives a non-custodial sentence, but Imogen struggles to find him somewhere to live until the Kennedys agree to house him.
 On the strength of her work with Finn, Imogen is offered a high-profile case in Los Angeles and books her flight back.
 Imogen drops the complaint against Sheila, who apologises.
 She visits Finn to wish him well, and Toadie to thank him for giving her an opportunity.
 Imogen says goodbye to her mother and leaves to visit Brad in Queensland, before returning to Los Angeles.

+Four years later, Imogen returns to Erinsborough with Daniel to attend Terese's wedding to Toadie.
+Imogen reassures her mother when she has doubts due to her recent divorce from Paul.
+Imogen and Daniel return to Los Angeles a few days later.